nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/seo.md

 - 2007 – 2008: NOAA Climate and Global Change Postdoctoral Fellow, UCLA and Univ.
 Hawaii
 - 2007: Visiting Scientist, International Pacific Research Center, Univ.
 Hawaii, Manoa
 - 2002 – 2007: Graduate Research Assistant, Scripps Institution of Oceanography, UCSD

+## Mentoring Experience:
+Dr. Seo has mentored a total of 11 undergraduate students through WHOI REU and UCAR SOARS programs, 8 of which are currently enrolled in doctoral programs in the US and 3 of which were from underrepresented groups in the STEM fields.

 ## Publications:
 Submitted